-Admitting you have it solves nothing.
-Instead, if you identify the reason you’re not writing, you’ll be in a better position to overcome the ‘block’ and put words on a page again.
+Admitting you have writer’s block solves nothing.
+Instead, if you identify why you’re not writing, you’ll be in a better position to overcome the ‘block’ and put words on a page again.

 It’s far more useful to understand that you’re suffering from perfectionism and then find some specific, instructional advice.
 Or from a lack of confidence, perhaps, and then you could try writing something to share with a trusted friend or someone who enjoys your writing.
 Or you could write for yourself.
-There are many things that keep a writer from creating.
+So many things can keep a writer from creating.
 If you’re experiencing one, please name it.
 Then you can kill it.

 And even on the worst days, I wrote.
 I looked out of the window and wrote about the people that walked by.
 I set myself challenges, like writing about my previous day as though it were fiction, rewriting stories from different perspectives, and learning to take inspiration from everyday objects.
 In fact, the first chapter of my novel, The Little Movements, is titled Table Mats, and I wrote that chapter as a writing challenge I set myself.
 I wondered how much I could reveal about a couple’s relationship and history through a conversation about a mundane item.

 And it became a novel that a publisher picked up.

 When you know how to write, you can write about anything and make it interesting.
 You can work with prompts, try writing experiments, and condition yourself to write no matter how you feel.

 Arm yourself with more writing techniques and the ability to write in different genres and forms (novels, scripts, non-fiction, memoir, plays, short stories, flash fiction, poems, etc.).
 Also, practice more writing experiments (like Goldberg’s ‘first thoughts’), read books that challenge you, fill your social media feeds with content from fellow creatives, subscribe to my blog and other writing blogs, and write.